surbhishankar/Car-Ranks-App/README.md

 # Car-Ranks Application using Angular 2.0

-Node.js and npm are essential to Angular development.
+Node.js and npm are essential to launch Angular Application.

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">
 Click here to get it </a>, if it's not already installed on your machine.